oracle/graal/substratevm/README.md

 GraalVM Native Image allows to ahead-of-time compile Java code to a standalone executable, called a **native image**.
-This executable includes the application classes, classes from its dependencies, runtime library classes from JDK and statically linked native code from JDK.
+This executable includes the application classes, classes from its dependencies, runtime library classes from JDK, and statically linked native code from JDK.
 It does not run on the Java VM, but includes necessary components like memory management and thread scheduling from a different virtual machine, called "Substrate VM".
 Substrate VM is the name for the runtime